 DHA (docosahexaenoic acid) constitutes 5% to 10% of the human brain and is believed to contribute to the health of the brain, heart, eyes, and other parts of the body.

-DHA is the most complex of the commonly studied omega-3s and is sometimes classified as a VLC-PUFA (very long-chain polyunsaturated fatty acid), with a 22-carbon chain and six double bonds starting at the third carbon, and is notated as 22:6 (n-3).
+DHA is the most complex of the commonly studied omega-3s and is sometimes classified as a VLC-PUFA (very long-chain polyunsaturated fatty acid), with a 22-carbon chain and six double bonds starting at the third carbon and is notated as 22:6 (n-3).

 DHA, like EPA, is produced by microalgae, though DHA is solely produced by species that are largely or entirely non-photosynthetic.
 These microalgae produce DHA by metabolizing free-floating elements in the water around them, such as carbon, nitrogen, and phosphorus.
 When DHA is produced commercially using microalgae, the microalgae is typically fed sugarcane.
 As with EPA, DHA is typically consumed via fatty fish or nutritional supplements derived from fish oil, krill oil, or algal oil.